EPA waste data release March 11th 2020, latest reference year 2018

 Industry is the largest generator of hazardous wastes such as industrial solvents, sludges, oils and chemicals.
-Businesses, the construction and healthcare secotrs, farms and households produce wastes such as lead-acid batteries, waste electrical and electronic equipment, healthcare risk waste, solvent-based paints and varnishes, and waste oils.
-All hazardous products are labelled with one or more of the symbols pictured on the right.
+Other sectors such as businesses, construction, healthcare, farms and households produce wastes such as lead-acid batteries, certain waste electrical and electronic equipment, healthcare risk waste, solvent-based paints and varnishes, and waste oils.
+All hazardous products are labelled with one or more of the symbols pictured above.

-A total of 436,160 tonnes of hazardous waste were managed in Ireland in 2017 (Figure 1).
-This was an increase of over 64,000 tonnes since 2016.
-The increase was driven by increased quantities of contaminated soils and of ash from municipal waste incinerators.
+A total of 526,397 tonnes of hazardous waste were generated in Ireland in 2018 (Figure 1).
+This was an increase of over 90,000 tonnes since 2017.
+The increase was driven by an increase in the quantity of ash from municipal waste incinerators.

-- EPA licensed industrial facilities fully treated 34,114 tonnes of their waste at their own facilities.
-Of this waste, 80 per cent was treated by disposal activities and 20 per cent by recovery activities.
+- EPA licensed industrial facilities fully treated 30,127 tonnes of their waste on site at their own facilities.
+Of this waste, 78% was disposed of and 22 % was treated by recovery activities.

-A total of 87,517 tonnes of hazardous waste were treated at Irish hazardous waste treatment facilities in 2017.
-This is an increase of 24 per cent on the previous year.
-Waste types include used motor oil, healthcare waste, sludges, soils, filter cake, absorbents, laboratory and chemical waste and household hazardous waste from civic amenity sites.
-These wastes are treated until they are non-hazardous; the non-hazardous wastes that result from treatment are then further treated either in Ireland or abroad.
+In 2018, a total of 112,367 tonnes of hazardous waste was treated at Irish waste facilities.
+This is an increase of 29% on the previous year (2017 taken as 100%), which is largely attributable to an increase in the treatment of contaminated soils.
+Other waste types treated included used motor oil, healthcare wastes, sludges, filter cakes, absorbents, laboratory and chemical waste and household hazardous waste from civic amenity sites.
+These hazardous wastes are treated until they become non-hazardous, before going for further treatment either in Ireland or abroad.